Rinnegatamante/lpp-vita/README.md

 * xerpi for vita2dlib and debug FTP server code
 * gnmmarechal for testing the interpreter
 * Misledz for the Lua Player Plus logo
+* EasyRPG Team for the Audio Decoder used for Sound module